The Bankrate promise

 Ethereum can power a number of applications offering a wide range of functions:

 - Currency: With a cryptocurrency wallet, you can send and receive ether or pay for goods and services, if the digital currency is accepted as payment.
+Some platforms, such as Coinbase, even allow you to take custody of your coins in a digital wallet, so you can make them less exposed to hackers, in theory.

 - Smart contracts: Smart contracts are a kind of permission-less app that automatically executes when the contract’s conditions have been met.